 If you’re staying in The Hayloft you won’t have to walk far to find a table at Ettie’s, which has really put MidTown on the map.
 The creation of Willing Bros.
 Wine Merchants co-owners Carl Windsor and James Kingston (keep an eye out for Carl, who sports a bushy beard, although that won’t stand out much in MidTown these days), Ettie’s takes its wine as seriously as you’d imagine, with an extensive list accompanying a French-inspired menu.
 Stop to admire the attractive stone façade of 19th-century 100 Elizabeth Street, and its lovingly restored Parisian bistro-like interior, then have a glass or two in the adjoining courtyard with some Tassie oysters and cheeses.

 Entrepreneurial baker Alesha Peckels serves up delicious traditional breads, including varieties from Minnesota and a secret bagel recipe from her husband Cohen.
-You’ll find her bakery-cum-cafe down an unassuming side street (104 Bathurst Street).
-We suggest grabbing a seat in the sun with a coffee and a lemon cake with lemon syrup, Alesha’s grandmother’s recipe.
+You’ll find her bakery-cum-cafe on the famed Bathurst Street (83-85).
+We suggest grabbing a seat with a coffee and a lemon cake with lemon syrup, Alesha’s grandmother’s recipe.

 While Island Espresso (171 Elizabeth Street) serves great coffee, cakes and breakfast, you’re really here to feel a bit of Hobart history.
 The old brick wall out the back constitutes what is thought to be one of the oldest structures in the city: the remains of a cottage dating back to 1814, before convict labour had even paved the ROAD.